mggg/GerryChain/docs/topics/v1p0p0_migration_guide.md

 ... do post-processing using my_networkx_graph ...
 ```

-Note that all node_data and edge_data that was generated during the procssing of the MarkovChain()
+Note that all node_data and edge_data that was generated during the processing of the MarkovChain()
 is preserved in the generated NetworkX.Graph object.

 For many legacy projects, this is all that will be required.
 However, if your post MarkovChain()